Skip to content

 Here are the most valuable types of schema markup for moving companies:

-- Review schema – This displays your star ratings directly in search results, which can increase click-through rates by up to 35%.
+• Review schema – This can display your star ratings directly in search results, which helps your listing stand out from plain text competitors.

 I’ve seen moving companies gain a significant edge over competitors just by implementing proper schema markup.
 When users see your 4.9-star rating right in the search results, they’re much more likely to click on your listing than a competitor’s plain text result.